Tell Me Where We’re Headed

 Now, a roadmap isn’t the exclusive property of the product department.
 A roadmap is like an itinerary for what you wish to accomplish and when.
 Suffice to say, every department can have its own roadmap.
 What is important however, is that all roadmaps are eventually linked to the overall business strategy.

-Roadmaps have become a lot more sophisticated as product builds get more complex with several teams working across multiple geographies.
-Applications like Productplan, Monday, Asana, Coda, Roadmonk and a bunch of others combine a wealth of information to help construct, illustrate and share your plan.
+After all, roadmaps have become a lot more sophisticated with several teams working across multiple geographies on complex product builds.
+Applications like Productplan, Monday, Asana, Coda, Roadmonk and a bunch of others combine information sources to help construct, illustrate and share your plan.

 Now, if you are concerned with prioritizing a product roadmap, read on.